Fifteen (song)

-The single won a Teen Choice Award for Choice Country Song.
-Roman White directed the music video for "Fifteen", which was filmed using a green screen and features Swift walking through a garden, where she relives many memories with Anderson.
+Roman White directed the music video for "Fifteen", which uses a green screen and features Swift reliving high-school memories with Anderson in a garden.
 It received a nomination for Best Female Video at the 2010 MTV Video Music Awards.
-Swift included "Fifteen" on the regular set lists of her first two headlining tours, Fearless (2009–10) and Speak Now (2011–12), and on select dates of her later tours, 1989 (2015) and Reputation (2018).
-She released a re-recorded version, "Fifteen (Taylor's Version)", as part of her re-recorded album Fearless (Taylor's Version), on April 9, 2021.
+Swift performed "Fifteen" at the 2009 Grammy Awards, at the 2009 Country Music Association Awards, on TV shows in the United States and England, and on the Fearless Tour (2009–2010) and the Speak Now World Tour (2011–2012).
+After a 2019 dispute regarding the ownership of Swift's back catalog, she released a re-recorded version, "Fifteen (Taylor's Version)", as part of her re-recorded album Fearless (Taylor's Version) (2021).